NuLink-network/nulink-sdk/README.md

 assert(fileContent2 === plainText2);

 //you can get all status files for mine apply: The files I applied for
-//status 0: all status, include:  applying，approved, rejected const data = (await getFilesByStatus( undefined, accountBob.id,
+//status 0: all status, include:  applying, approved, rejected const data = (await getFilesByStatus( undefined, accountBob.id,